LegitCamper/homelab-gateway/README.md

-# My homelab proxy script
+# My homelab gateway script

 ## Motives
 I have seen quite a few ways to deal with homelab issues like port forwarding and changing resedential ip's.
 Most of the solutions I found were either hard to configure or limited the types of data I could forward.